International

 International cooperation

-• International Research Projects (IRPs) are collaborative research projects between one or more CNRS laboratories and laboratories in one or two foreign countries.
-They help to consolidate already established collaborations through short-term or medium-term scientific exchanges.
+• International Research Projects (IRP) are collaborative research projects set up between one or more CNRS laboratories and laboratories in one or two foreign countries.
+They are designed to consolidate established collaborations through short or medium-term scientific exchanges.
+Funding ranges from €10,000 to €15,000 per year for 5 years.

-• The International Research Networks (IRN) bring together several French and foreign partners and focuses on a specific theme.
+• International Research Networks (IRN) bring together several French and foreign partners to focus on a specific theme.
+Funding ranges from €10,000 to €15,000 per year for 5 years.

 International mobility